 This easy low carb raspberry smoothie will satisfy your sweet tooth while leaving you feeling full.
-The smoothie recipe is keto, low in carbs and packed with healthy fat and protein.
-Great breakfast recipe to start your day well.
+The smoothie recipe is great for breakfast or afternoon snack.
+It’s keto, low in carbs and packed with healthy fat and protein.

 Are smoothies healthy?

-Raspberries pack a ton of antioxidants and vitamin C. They are high in fiber and low in carbs, making them a perfect sweet treat for low-carb eating.
-They have the added benefit of having lots of antioxidants that protect against cancer.
+- Raspberries pack a ton of antioxidants and vitamin C. They are high in fiber and low in carbs, making them a perfect sweet treat for low-carb eating and it’s a great substitution for honey or maple syrup.

-Avocado provides necessary and healthy fats.
-It is nutrient dense with nearly 20 vitamins and minerals.
-It is naturally sodium, sugar and cholesterol free.
+- Avocado provides necessary and healthy fats.
+It is nutrient dense and it is naturally sodium, sugar and cholesterol free.
 As a bonus benefit, avocado creates a smooth texture to the low carb raspberry smoothie.
+But if you don’t have avocado you can replace it for 1 tablespoon of almond butter.

 The combination of healthy fats and proteins in the low carb smoothie recipe keeps it balanced for people with a variety of dietary needs.